-Under the Operation Assistance Agreement, the Authority is required to remit to the Chicago Park District an annual maintenance subsidy, which was in the amount of \$5,294,063 in fiscal year 2018 and \$5,139,867 in fiscal year 2017.
-The Operation Assistance Agreement also requires an annual subsidy for capital improvements at Soldier Field to be transferred into the Soldier Field Capital Improvement Fund, which was in the amount of \$3,074,686 in 2018 and \$2,985,132 in 2017 The Chicago Park District maintains responsibility for ensuring the facility is structurally sound and safe.
-In fiscal years 2018 and 2017, the Authority paid the required subsidies.
+Under the Operation Assistance Agreement, the Authority is required to remit to the Chicago Park District an annual maintenance subsidy, which was in the amount of \$5,452,885 in fiscal year 2019 and \$5,294,063 in fiscal year 2018.
+The Operation Assistance Agreement also requires an annual subsidy for capital improvements at Soldier Field to be transferred into the Soldier Field Capital Improvement Fund, which was in the amount of \$3,166,927 in fiscal year 2019 and \$3,074,686 in fiscal year 2018.
+The Chicago Park District maintains responsibility for ensuring the facility is structurally sound and safe.
+In fiscal years 2019 and 2018, the Authority paid the required subsidies.